 Academic Department: Albert S. Cook Library, Academic Affairs

-Faculty Research: Gilda Alba-Martinez PhD, Educational Technology and Literacy
+Faculty Research: Gilda Alba-Martinez PhD, Learning Technologies, Design and School Library Media

 Staff: Annie C. McMahon, Towson Opportunities in STEM